balle/balu-wiki/cluster/hadoop.rst

 security.refresh.policy.protocol.acl  ACL for RefreshAuthorizationPolicyProtocol, used by the dfsadmin and mradmin commands to refresh the security policy in-effect.
 ===================================== ======================================================

+* Seems like you have to always add root to security.client.protocol.acl
 * After altering the policy you have to refresh it for data and task nodes

 .. code-block:: bash